Coach Communication: Building an Effective Media List - International Coaching Federation

 Sonia Abdulbaki headshot

-Sonia Abdulbaki
+Sonia Abdulbaki (USA)

 Sonia Abdulbaki has a background in international and domestic public relations.
-She resided in Dubai for a number of years and worked for prestigious agencies and diverse clients across several industries.
+She resided in Dubai for several years and worked for prestigious agencies and diverse clients across multiple industries.
 She is a senior account executive at Stanton Communications, ICF’s public relations agency of record.
 At Stanton, she develops and executes strategic PR campaigns to support clients' visibility and impact through media and internal relations.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.